Cloudy Kitchen

 • If you are in the market for some vanilla, the lovely Heilala vanilla have given me a discount code to use in their store (just make sure you select the applicable country to shop from, it works in all of them) - you can enter the code CLOUDY20 at checkout.
 I suggest getting the larger vanilla bean paste, it lasts forever and makes such a huge difference to your baking!

-close up shot of funfetti sugar cookies on wire rack
+funfetti cookies laid out on wire rack

 Can I freeze sugar cookie dough?